skypjack/entt/README.md

 handlers for each pool in order to notify some of its data structures on the construction and destruction of components.<br/>
 These signal handlers are also exposed and made available to users.
-This is the basic brick to build fancy things like blueprints and reactive systems.
+This is the basic brick to build fancy things like dependencies and reactive systems.

 To get a sink to be used to connect and disconnect listeners so as to be notified on the creation of a component, use the `construction` member function: